 where

 This algebra coincides with the result in~\cite{Kraus:2021cwf}.
-In~\cite{Kraus:2021cwf}, the authors consider the 3D gravity in a box with Dirichlet boundary conditions on a finite boundary.
-The boundary charges associated with the boundary preserving vector give the deformed Virasoro algebra.
+In~\cite{Kraus:2021cwf}, the authors consider the 3D gravity in a box with Dirichlet boundary conditions.
+The boundary charges associated with the boundary preserving vectors give the deformed Virasoro algebra.
 We obtain the same result from Chern-Simons gravity with mixed boundary conditions.
 The quantization of this algebra is also studied in~\cite{Kraus:2021cwf,Datta:2021kha}.
 Taking the limit of $\mu\to 0$, this algebra reduces to the Virasoro algebra.
 For the non-zero $\mu$, the deformed algebra turns on a deformation of the Virasoro algebra.
 The central charge can be restored by multiplying the third order of $(m,n)$ by the Chern-Simons level $k=c/6$.

 An analogy to the Virasoro algebra, we find the zero modes of the charges give the Hamiltonian and momentum